 1. Wish, Want, Dream, Desire … or RESOLVE.

 Listen to your internal voice, and also listen to the conversation most of us are having about our lives.
-We wish, want, dream and desire.
+We wish, want, dream, and desire.

-There is no problem there, if you want to keep wishing, wanting and dreaming.
+There is no problem there if you want to keep wishing, wanting, and dreaming.
 Rarely will these change reality, as there is no serious, action-oriented intent.

 Here’s the key: I want to lose weight is a joke.
-Resolve to walking two miles a day is a decision, especially once I have found my walking partner who will be knocking on my door every morning.
+Resolve to walk two miles a day is a decision, especially once I have found my walking partner who will be knocking on my door every morning.

 The simple test for resolve?
 Are you ready to take action right now?
 If you say to yourself, “I have to remember that so I can think about it tomorrow”…then nothing is really going to happen.
 There is no resolve, and no real change will likely happen.

 On a personal level, a REAL decision to change will translate into immediate action.
-This is critical to knowing you are resolved to get to your goal.
+This is critical to know you are resolved to get to your goal.
 Never forget this, and you will not deceive yourself.